Where is Gus Poyet now?

 However, Poyet was soon back in coaching when he was appointed manager of Greek side AEK Athens just six months after leaving Sunderland.

 Unfortunately for Poyet his tenure was short-lived at the club and he was sacked in April 2016 after falling out with the club’s president.

-In May 2016, Poyet was appointed as head coach of Spanish La Liga side Real Betis but was sacked five months later after only 11 La Liga games.
+In May 2016, Poyet was appointed as head coach of Spanish La Liga side Real Betis but was sacked five months later after just eleven La Liga games.

 Poyet wasn’t out of football for long and in November 2016 he was appointed as the new head coach of Chinese Super League side Shanghai Shenhua.